grnet/synnefo/docs/source/devguide.rst

 X-Object-Public       Object is publicly accessible (optional) X-Object-Meta-*       Optional user defined metadata
 ====================  ================================

+:sup:`*` *When using django locally with the supplied web server, do provide a valid Content-Type, as a type of text/plain is applied by default to all requests.*

 Refer to ``PUT``/``POST`` for a description of request headers.
 Metadata is also copied, updated with any values defined.
 Sharing/publishing options are not copied.